 Moving to Texas: 15 Things You Need to Know + Relocation Tips2 Sep Alexander Pfirrmann

 One of the biggest decisions we make in our lives is deciding where to live.
-There is the constant struggle to balance personal desires with employment opportunity; to maximize salary while simultaneously maximizing our own happiness.
+There is the constant struggle to balance personal desires with employment opportunities; to maximize salary while simultaneously maximizing our own happiness.
 Like any big decision, the answer really comes down to finding the best mix.

 One global trend is clear above all the rest, Texas is the place where everyone wants to be.
 Texas is growing exponentially at about 1,000 people per day as reported by State Demographer Lloyd Potter.